THE CEMENT MIXER 'MURDER'

 They’ve been threatened, followed, insulted and, in the case of grieving father Les Balkwell, had his life endangered when the police tried to recruit him as an informant against organised crime.

-However, for the last six years, the family has been assisted by a team of retired detectives, leading forensic scientists and a human rights judge whose efforts have been documented by The Upsetter.
+However, for the last six years, the family has been assisted by an oddball team of retired detectives, leading forensic scientists and a human rights judge whose efforts have been documented by The Upsetter.

 The team believe the evidence shows that Lee Balkwell was murdered and the crime scene ‘staged’ to look like an accident.